 1. What Pantry Dry Goods Should I Decant?

 What you choose to decant is entirely up to you and your preferences!
 But in general, common pantry items that are decanted are baking ingredients such as flour and sugar.
 The original packaging tends to rip easily and creates a ton of mess when you’re trying to scoop it out.

-You can also consider decanting rice, beans, cereals or nuts.
-Decanting these food items into clear airtight containers makes it easier for you to see what you have in the pantry.
+You can also consider decanting spices, condiments, rice, cereals or nuts.
+Decanting these food items into clear containers makes it easier for you to see what you have in the pantry.
 It also helps to keep food fresher and reduce the likelihood of any pests invasion.

 Snacks, on the other hand, are items that you don’t necessarily need to decant if you finish them quickly.
 Instead, preserve the freshness of the snacks with a food sealing clip instead.

 Learn how to properly fold a half-eaten snack bag with a food clip below:

 Tip: Have a dedicated basket for all the half-opened snacks.
 This encourages your family to consume the half-opened bags first, leading to less wastage.